-message home saying that the war would start that very day, on October 6.
-This message, which arrived in Israel at 2:40 a.m., also said that war would start “at sundown.”
-The message wended through the maze of the government’s bureaucracy – from bureau director to secretary and from bureau to bureau – reaching Defense Minister Dayan and Chief of Staff Elazar between 4 and 4:30 in the morning, after a delay of about two hours since arriving at Mossad headquarters.
-Another problem, which would have chilling repercussions, was the time that the war began.
-As the information made its way through the various offices, the words “at 6 p.m.” were somehow added to the original message while the words “at sundown” were erased.
-The error probably occurred in the Mossad.
-Sunset that day was at 5:20 p.m.
-In any case, Marwan’s information was incorrect.
-The Egyptians and Syrians had settled on 2 p.m. as H-hour.
-These times differences would have fateful results.
+Zamir’s message, sent on October 6, indicated that war would start that day “at sundown.”
+It reached Israel at 2:40 a.m., wending its way through the maze of bureaucracy for two hours before eventually reaching the Dayan and Elazar between 4 and 4:30 a.m.
+Another problem, which would have chilling repercussions, was that at some point along its bureaucratic journey, the war’s expected commencement was changed from “at sundown,” scheduled to begin at 5:20 p. m. that day, to “at 6 p.m.”
+In any case, Marwan’s information was incorrect, as the Egyptians and Syrians had decided on 2 p.m., much earlier, to open attack.
+These times differences would have fateful consequences.

-the information from Zamir arrived, the prime minster and Chief of Staff no longer doubted that war was imminent.
-The Chief of Staff immediately instructed the Israel Air Force commander to prepare for a preliminary strike.
-Peled responded saying the IAF would be ready by 11 a.m.
-But Dayan still had doubts.
-He related in his book:
+Upon receiving the information from Zamir, Israel’s leaders prepared for imminent war.
+Elazar immediately instructed the IAF to ready for a preliminary strike, expecting readiness by 11 a.m., But Dayan remained doubtful about war:

 The source of the information was trustworthy… but similar information had been provided in the past and then, when the Arabs didn’t attack, the explanation was always that Sadat had changed his mind “at the last minute.”
 This time, too, it was noted that if Sadat learns we have found out about it and the element of surprise has been taken from him, he may cancel or at least delay the time of the attack.

-the Egyptian defense minister had met in Damascus with the Syrian president and the two had decided on 2 p.m. as H-hour, a compromise between the operational needs of the Syrian army and those of the Egyptian.
-The defense minister received information from the United States that Egypt and Syria were not about not to attack, along with conflicting information from another source .
+The time available for Israel’s leaders to act was less than expected.
+Nobody knew that the Egyptian defense minister and the Syrian president had decided on the 2 p.m. start.
+In fact, Dayan had received information from the United States that Egypt and Syria were not about not to attack, along with conflicting information from another source later described by Zamir as “not the most reliable.”

-All the scenarios presented in Israel presumed an early warning of at least 24 if not 48 hours on the basis of a combination of various means of Israeli intelligence –– plus input from the CIA, all of which provided the sense that a warning would come in plenty of time.
-However, the conditions came together to create a perfect storm, and the AMAN Director’s “conception” brought Israel to a state in which it had to go into battle with only its regular army, not all of which was deployed on the front lines.
-When it finally happened, the reservists’ call-up and arrival to the front in Sinai lasted between 48 and 72 hours (compared to 12 hours for the Golan Heights).
-Nonetheless, reservist units arrived on both fronts in record time.
+All the scenarios Israel considered presumed an early warning of at least 24 – perhaps even 48 hours – based on various Israeli intelligence sources and CIA input, all suggesting that a warning would come in plenty of time.
+However, the conditions actually created a perfect storm, and Zeira’s “conception” brought Israel to a state which led to Israel entering battle with only its regular, not fully deployed, army.
+The mobilization of reservists to the front lines in Sinai took between 48 and 72 hours (compared to 12 hours for the Golan Heights), although they arrived in record time.